 Progressive - Free-Form Digital

 This lens is best for those who need a reading portion that gradually gets stronger as you look down further in the lens.
 This is also a 'no-line' design.
-With motorcycle glasses, we usually set the progressive lower than we do in standard glasses because riders usually want it out of their normal field of vision with they ride.
-It is mostly helpful for quick glances at th gauges.
+With motorcycle glasses, we usually set the reading portion of the lens a bit lower than we do in standard glasses to provide a larger, unobstructed view of the road.

 Prescription Lens Tint Options for Motorcycling Glasses: